CopernicaMarketingSoftware/Documentation/Publisher/en/statistics.md

 [This article](./statistics-account) explains more about the account statistics.
 It is not possible to export this information currently.

+## Inbox placement test
+To retrieve statistics on your your emails perform in different clients without having to send an actual mass mailing, use an imbox placement test.
+[This article](./inbox-placement-test) tells you all about it.

 ## Webpage statistics

 If you have a Copernica webpage the behaviour is tracked automatically.